United States Regiments & Batteries > New YorkInfantry

 Battle of Gettysburg

-The regiment was commanded by Lieutenant Colonel Richard Charles Bentley.
-He was wounded on July 2nd, and Captain Thomas Touhy took command.
+The battalion was commanded by Lieutenant Colonel Richard Charles Bentley.
+He was wounded on July 2nd and Captain Thomas Touhy took command.
 The 63rd brought 112 men to the field in two companies (A and B) and lost 5 enlisted men killed, 2 mortally wounded, 1 officer and 7 enlisted men wounded, and Lieutenant Dominick Connolly and 7 enlisted men captured or missing.

 From the Irish Brigade monument at Gettysburg: